wkolowski/Type-Theory-Wishlist/README.md

 ```

 **Status: standard, with Agda probably being the closest implementation to what has been described so far.**

+TODO:
+- Figure out what nonstandard techniques are allowed by having [manifest fields in constructors](Induction/IndicesThatCompute/IndicesThatCompute.ttw).
+- Make sure that `@` used for as-patterns doesn't clash with `@` used for explicit arguments.

 ## [Advanced Inductive Types](Induction)